Avalon-S/HPC4DS-Project-GWO/README.md

 *If your scripts don't run, the reason should be line break format.
 Use `dos2unix xxx.sh` to convert.*

 [Back to Table of Contents](#table-of-contents)

+---

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+---